xleonard1/next-fake-site/layout-component-app/README.md

 # Fake Site

-Thank you for taking the time to take part in this coding assessment.
-Instructions are listed below, and if you have any questions, please email dan@firststreet.org directly.
-Please remember to be mindful of attention to detail with your build and the mockup provided.

 1. Build a fake website using `mockup.png` as your guide.
 The style guide is located in `StyleGuide.png`.
 2. Use Next.JS, React and components as best as you can.